loganngarcia/linkedin-ai-extension/README.md

 ## Installation

-1. Get a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
-2. Clone this repository or download the ZIP
+1. Download the ZIP
-3. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-4. Enable "Developer mode" in the top right
+3. Enable "Developer mode" in the top right
-5. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension directory
-6. The extension is now installed!
+5. The extension is now installed!

 ## Usage